 Students who intend to graduate with the ENV BA degree are required to satisfy the Modern Language Requirement (MLR).
 Language competence may be demonstrated in several ways but if you have no prior proficiency in a language, you will be required to take three language classes, so please plan ahead.
 You can assess your proficiency by taking a placement test with the Modern Languages Department.
-BA students who meet the MLR and wish to pursue further work in a language may elect the Modern Language Option (MLO) of the Liberal Studies Program.
-While BS students are not required to demonstrate competency in a modern language, the MLO is available to them for language study at any level.
-Students selecting the MLO may substitute a three-course language sequence for three Liberal Studies domain courses with some restrictions.
+BA students who meet the MLR and wish to pursue further work in a language may elect the Language for Liberal Studies Option (LLS) of the Liberal Studies Program.
+While BS students are not required to demonstrate competency in a modern language, the LLS is available to them for language study at any level.
+Students selecting the

+LLS may substitute a three-course language sequence for three Liberal Studies domain courses with some restrictions.